timlentse/ss-panel-rails/README.md

 #### 2. Create database.yml

 For security consideration, the `database.yml` was not on version control, so you should create one.
-An example file named `database.yml.example` was provided, rename it and change some important information(eg: account,password,database)
+An example file named `database.yml.example` was provided, rename it and change some important informations(eg: account, password, database)

 ```shell